RiverArchitect/RA_wiki/wiki/Troubleshooting.md

  - **`ERROR: Mapping failed.`**
     - *Cause:*   The `make_pdf_maps(self, ...)` function of the `Mapper()` class (`.site_packages/riverpy/cMapper.py`) raises this error when it could not create `PDF` maps.
     - *Remedy:* Ensure that all layouts ([see module-specific layout names](Mapping#standard-layouts)) are consistently defined in `RiverArchitect/02_Maps/templates/river_template.aprx` and/or `RiverArchitect/02_Maps/CONDITION/map_CONDITION_design.aprx`.
 Note that modifying layout and/or layer names may cause this error.
 Therefore, the template layer and layout names must not be changed.
-Read more about modifications of the smybology, legend, map extents, or code modifications in the [[Mapping]] wiki.
+Read more about modifications of the smybology, legend, map extents, or code modifications in the <a href="Mapping">Mapping</a> wiki.

  - **`ERROR: Map layout preparation failed.`**
     - *Cause:*   The `prepare_layout(self, ...)` function of the `Mapper()` class (`.site_packages/riverpy/cMapper.py`) raises this error when it encounters problems with either the provided Rasters or the layouts in the *ArcGIS* project file (`.aprx`).